-Purchase orders are still an integral aspect of the procurement process, and many organizations may still employ a process which sees staff complete these documents by hand.
+Purchase orders are still an integral aspect of the procurement process, and many organizations may still employ a process that sees staff complete these documents by hand.
 In 2019, this is quite clearly an antiquated system.

 Yet a procure-to-pay automated system links those all-important elements of invoicing and payment, further streamlining the process to its natural close.
 The benefits of procure-to-pay cycle automation can be summarized as follows:

-And that’s the best performing firms, too – this does not even consider the full cycle including requisitions, invoicing and payment, not to mention the speed at which information can be accessed for the purposes of auditing and forecasting.
+And that’s the best performing firms, too – this does not even consider the full cycle including requisitions, invoicing, and payment, not to mention the speed at which information can be accessed for the purposes of auditing and forecasting.

 Control and visibility

-In times of internal and external audits, information is readily available at a click of a mouse, but key decision-makers have this powerful data analytical tool available at any moment in time.
+In times of internal and external audits, information is readily available at a click of a mouse.
+But key decision-makers have this powerful data analytical tool available at any moment in time.